Recoskie/JDasm/docs/Basics.md

 <br />

 Lastly you can get very creative in software with raw audio stream format.
-You can compare the difference in vibration and define sounds and create an artificial intelligence that learns and understands, or create sound enhancers, and filters.
+You can compare the difference in vibration and define sounds and create an artificial intelligence that learns and understands, or you can create sound enhancers, and filters.
 The possibilities are limitless.

 <h2>Closing.</h2>